GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

 In order to allow for multiple versions of GStreamer to coexists in the same system, these tools are versioned, this is, a GStreamer version number is appended to their name.
-This version of the SDK is based on GStreamer 1.0, so the tools are called `gst-launch-1.0`, `gst-inspect-1.0` and `gst-discoverer-1.0`
+This version is based on GStreamer 1.0, so the tools are called `gst-launch-1.0`, `gst-inspect-1.0` and `gst-discoverer-1.0`